Melancholia (TV series): Production

 Search: WWW.
-The line-up for cast was confirmed in July 2021.
+The line-up for the cast was confirmed in July 2021.

-Sun Woo is appearing in the series after a hiatus of 7 years.
-She last appeared in 2014 series Family Secret.
+Sunwoo appears in the series after a hiatus of 7 years.
+She last appeared in the 2014 series Family Secret.

-On October 31, 2021 it was reported that 4 staff members at filming site were found positive of COVID-19 and as per safety guidelines the production was suspended.
-As this would affect the smooth flow of broadcast of the series, airing of first episode was postponed for a week.
+On October 31, 2021 it was reported that 4 staff members at the filming site were found positive of COVID-19, and as per safety guidelines, the production was suspended.
+As this would affect the smooth flow of broadcast of the series, airing of the first episode was postponed for a week.